snxd/interop-empty/README.md

 ### Build Instructions

-CMake is a makefile generator that produces solutions and project files for various platforms and IDEs.
+CMake is a makefile generator that produces solutions and project files for various compiler toolkits.

 #### Visual Studio